firebase/firebase-js-sdk/docs-devsite/firestore_.query.md

 [Query](./firestore_.query.md#query_class)<!-- -->&lt;[DocumentData](./firestore_.documentdata.md#documentdata_interface)<!-- -->, [DocumentData](./firestore_.documentdata.md#documentdata_interface)<!-- -->&gt;

-A `Query<DocumentData>` that does not use a converter.
+A `Query<DocumentData, DocumentData>` that does not use a converter.

 ## Query.withConverter()

 Applies a custom data converter to this query, allowing you to use your own custom model objects with Firestore.
-When you call [getDocs()](./firestore_.md#getdocs) with the returned query, the provided converter will convert between Firestore data and your custom type `U`<!-- -->.
+When you call [getDocs()](./firestore_.md#getdocs) with the returned query, the provided converter will convert between Firestore data of type `NewDbModelType` and your custom type `NewAppModelType`<!-- -->.

 <b>Signature:</b>